 If you have or are planning to get Global Entry, and you plan on traveling internationally with your children, it is definitely worth getting them Global Entry.

-Global Entry is not like TSA PreCheck where children up to the age of 12 don't need their own membership and can come through the PreCheck line with you.
+Global Entry is not like TSA PreCheck, where children under 18 don't need their own membership and can come through the PreCheck line with you.
 Regardless of age, everybody using Global Entry will need to have their own program membership.

 So if you have Global Entry and your children don't, you will have to go through the normal customs line when returning to the United States – no matter the age of your child.

-Plan on taking a few international trips with your children?
-It can definitely worth getting Global Entry for the family.
+Plan on taking a few international trips with your children over the next several years?
+It can be definitely worth getting Global Entry for the family.

 How to Get Global Entry For Your Children